FREE CLASS

 This helps you to build trust in yourself so that even when facing difficult situations, you can rely on your intuition rather than be swayed by external influences or doubts.

-Being honest with the right people can be like a breath of fresh air- sharing your most vulnerable moments with those who care about you can be liberating.
+Being honest with the right people can be like a breath of fresh air.
+Sharing your most vulnerable moments with those who care about you can be liberating.

-But maybe don’t go telling your boss that you hate your job (unless, obviously, you plan on quitting.)
-Save it for the people who are truly out to help.
 Letting your significant other or coworkers know you’re going through a slump and need to take some time can be a good idea.

 The support you receive in return can be invaluable.
 Having someone to lend an ear or share their advice can make a huge difference when you’re struggling.

-There’s no need to go through it alone; talking to someone can help put things in perspective and remind you that you’re not alone in navigating life’s difficulties.
+There’s no need to go through it alone.
+Talking to someone can help put things in perspective and remind you that you’re not alone in navigating life’s difficulties.

 It takes courage to open yourself up emotionally, but being honest with those around you can relieve anxiety, stress, depression, or any other emotion that might be weighing you down.
-Openness creates connection and solidarity – qualities we all need more of during difficult times.
+Openness creates connection and solidarity, qualities we all need more of during difficult times.

 #4.
 More Sleep